Middle School

 • Chinese 6

-This introductory course is for those students who wish to begin their study of the Mandarin dialect of Chinese in Middle School.
+This introductory course is for those students who wish to begin their study of the Mandarin dialect of Chinese in the Middle School.
 In the early stage of the course, students will learn to read and write pinyin (the phonetic representation of Chinese sounds), and will then move on to learning the techniques of writing simplified Chinese characters and recognizing different structures of character composition and their radicals.
-By year’s end, they will learn to write or recognize about 125 characters.
-The approach will be thematic, and new material will be incorporated by means of basic conversations and simple texts.
-Elements of Chinese culture will be integrated into the course.
-A textbook and interactive website will form the central core of the course, supplemented by audio-visual and web-based resources which will be used for home and classwork.
+By year’s end they will learn to write or recognize about 125 characters.

 • Chinese 7

 This is the second course in the three-year Middle School sequence of Chinese language study.
 Students will continue developing the skills that were established in Chinese 6, with more complex conversational and grammatical forms introduced at a faster pace.
-Basic pinyin, character writing, and grammatical structures are reviewed when new units are introduced, enabling students to solidify their prior knowledge of the Chinese language while learning new material.
-By year’s end, students will learn to write or recognize approximately 150 additional characters and know how to input characters electronically for presentations and correspondence.
-Students will expand their basic communication skills through speaking tasks and will read and write short passages on familiar and personal topics.
-Chinese history and culture will continue to be introduced to help students develop a broader understanding and appreciation for their study of the language.
+Basic pinyin, character writing and grammatical structures are reviewed when new units are introduced, enabling students to solidify their prior knowledge of the Chinese language while learning new material.
+By year’s end, students will learn to write or recognize approximately 150 additional characters and will know how to input characters electronically for presentations and correspondence.

 • Chinese 8

 This is the final course in the three-year Middle School Chinese language sequence.
 The approach remains thematic, and new material will be incorporated by means of basic conversations and longer and more complex texts.
-Students will continue to work on Chinese communicative skills, including speaking tasks that use new grammatical forms and vocabulary, and will learn to write or recognize approximately 200 additional characters.
-Students will expand their skills, reading, writing, and speaking short passages on familiar and personal topics.
-Authentic Chinese resources will be introduced.
-In addition to the text materials, Chinese readers and web-based resources will also be utilized in class and for home study.
-Chinese history and culture will continue to be incorporated into the lesson's discussions to help students develop a broader understanding and appreciation for their study of the language and culture of China.
+Students will continue to work on Chinese communicative skills, including speaking tasks that use new grammatical forms and vocabulary, and they will learn to write or recognize approximately 200 additional characters.
+Students will expand their skills, reading, writing and speaking short passages on familiar and personal topics.

 French Courses